aedobbyn/postal/README.md

 ### Usage

+There are 99999^2 or 9.999810^{9} possible origin-destination zip combinations.
+USPS narrows down that search space a bit by trimming it it to the first 3 digits of the zip.

-Supply a 3-digit origin and, optionally, destination zip to find their corresponding zone.
-If no destination is supplied, all desination zips and their zones are returned for the origin.
+Supply a 3-digit origin and, optionally, destination zip prefix to find their corresponding zone.
+If no destination is supplied, all desination zips and zones are returned for the origin.

 ``` r
 library(usps)